Input Convex Lipschitz Recurrent Neural Networks for Robust and Efficient Process Modeling and Optimization: Family of Recurrent Units

 \subsection{High-performing RNNs}

-In recent years, several high-performing recurrent units have emerged, including UniCORNN \cite{rusch2021unicornn}, rank-coding based RNNs \cite{jeffares2021spike}, and Linear Recurrent Units \cite{orvieto2023resurrecting}.
-However, these variants primarily emphasize enhancing accuracy, especially for very long time-dependent sequences modeling, which often at the expense of model simplicity and computational efficiency.
-Moreover, in many engineering applications that we are currently working on with industry partners, accuracy alone does not dictate the suitability of a model.
+In recent years, several high-performing recurrent units have emerged, including UniCORNN \citep{rusch2021unicornn}, rank-coding based RNNs \citep{jeffares2021spike}, and Linear Recurrent Units \citep{orvieto2023resurrecting}.
+However, these variants primarily emphasize enhancing accuracy, especially for very long time-dependent sequences modeling, often at the cost of model simplicity and computational efficiency.
+Moreover, in many engineering applications, accuracy alone does not dictate the suitability of a model.
 In fact, from an engineering point of view, simplicity and robustness are also important in addition to accuracy, as they ensure the model can be easily adapted and incorporated into existing industrial operational systems, and can be trusted in an uncertain environment with noise and disturbances.
 Therefore, the goal of this work is to develop a network architecture based on simple RNNs that strikes a balance between these factors while maintaining a satisfactory level of accuracy, rather than investigating the novel designs of RNNs for improved accuracy only.